Pine Needle Baskets

-Students will learn everything from how to harvest the needles, storing them, soaking and finally using them to make their very own basket from locally sourced pine needles.
+Students will learn everything from how to harvest the needles, soak the needles for use, create natural gauge tools to ensure a consistant coil size and finally how to use them to make their very own basket from locally sourced pine needles.
 This is a fun, hands on nature craft for ages 9 to adult!

-This is an adult class but open to ages 9+.
-Children under the age of 14 must be accompanied by an adult participant with a 1:1 ratio.
+Ages: This is an adult class but open to ages 9+.
+Children under the age of 16 must be accompanied by an adult participant with a 1:1 ratio.
 An enrollment form and payment must be received for each person attending class, regardless of age.